mruegenberg/ios-linechart/README.md

 ## Installation

+### CocoaPods
 The best way to get ios-linechart is to use [CocoaPods](http://cocoapods.org/).

+### Without CocoaPods

-If, for some reason, you don't want that, just copy the following files into your project:
+If, for some reason, you don't want that, copy the following files into your project:

 * `LegendView.h`, `LegendView.m`
 * `LineChartView.h`, `LineChartView.m`
 * `InfoView.h`, `InfoView.m`

+Additionally, you will need to get some dependencies from the [objc-utils](https://github.com/mruegenberg/objc-utils) project:

+* `UIKit+DrawingHelpers.{h,m}` (found in `UIKit/Drawing/`)

+Just copy these into you project as well.

+ios-linechart uses Core Graphics, so you'll need to add `CoreGraphics.framework` to your project.

 ## Usage